-During the financial year, the Company received a payment totalling \$220,228 from the COVID-19 Aged Care Support Program, as a reimbursement associated with additional costs related to COVID-19.
+During the financial year, the Company received a payment totalling \$924,754 from the COVID-19 Aged Care Support Program, as a reimbursement associated with additional costs related to COVID-19.
 Further applications were made during the financial year in response to additional COVID-19 outbreaks.
-The company received the application outcomes in September of 2022, resulting in approval to reimburse 66% of the additional costs that Harbison had applied for.
+By the end of the financial year ending 30 June 2023, the Company has pending applications with a total amount of \$1,035,261 for the Covid-19 Aged Care Support Program.